Harriet Jones: Series 1

 Harriet Jones is introduced in the 2005 episode "Aliens of London" as an MP for the fictional constituency of Flydale North.
 Her political party is not stated, although she describes herself as "hardly one of the babes", "just a faithful backbencher".
-She is caught up in events investigated by the Ninth Doctor (Christopher Eccleston) and his companion Rose Tyler (Billie Piper) in London when an alien spacecraft crash-lands and the Cabinet is infiltrated by aliens named the Slitheen.
+She is caught up in events investigated by the Ninth Doctor (Christopher Eccleston) and his companion Rose Tyler (Billie Piper) in London when an alien spacecraft crash-lands and the Cabinet is infiltrated by an alien 'Raxicoricofallapitorian' family known as the Slitheen.
 She finds herself trapped with the Doctor and Rose inside 10 Downing Street, and as the only elected representative present, she gives the Doctor the order to launch a Harpoon missile, destroying the building but killing the Slitheen who were about to trigger a nuclear war.
 The Doctor tells Rose that Harriet is destined to be elected as Prime Minister for three successive terms and be the architect of a period known as Britain's "Golden Age".

 Harriet returns in the 2005 Christmas special "The Christmas Invasion", set several months later when the character is now Prime Minister.
 Harriet oversees the launch of the Guinevere Space Probe which is captured by an invading Sycorax spaceship.
 Although the invasion is thwarted by the Doctor (now played by David Tennant), Harriet orders the covert Torchwood organisation to destroy the retreating Sycorax ship, arguing that there will come a time when the Doctor cannot protect Earth and so she must do what she can to defend it.
 The Doctor reacts furiously to what he perceives as cold-blooded murder and tells her that he can bring her down with just six words, which he whispers to her aide: "Don't you think she looks tired?", planting the seed of doubt in the aide's and the public's mind.
 In the episode's dénouement, Harriet faces rumours of ill health and a looming vote of no confidence.
 In the 2006 episode "Doomsday" an alternate Harriet Jones from Pete Tyler's world was mentioned to have become President of Great Britain after the Cybermen attack in "The Age of Steel" with The Doctor warned Pete to keep an eye on her.
 In the 2007 episode "The Sound of Drums" it is stated that the Master, campaigning to become prime minister under the alias Harold Saxon, appeared right after Harriet's downfall.